About Us

 Miriam Morgenstern headshot

-Miriam Morgenstern, Co-founder
+Miriam Morgenstern (she/her), Co-founder

-Miriam developed and taught the nation's first and only Cambodian Culture and Conflict course and created international teacher exchange programs that are still in place today.
+Teacher, teacher trainer, curriculum developer and entrepreneur, Miriam has had over 30 years to develop her philosophy that children and adults are natural learners, and in the optimum environment, they have the capacity for deep learning and boundless creativity.
+Miriam taught history and English to non-native speakers in a large urban high school, where she developed innovative programs and mentored new teachers.
+She developed and taught the nation's first and only Cambodian Culture and Conflict course and created international teacher exchange programs that are still in place today.
 Miriam is the recipient of numerous awards for teaching excellence and was chosen by the government of Cambodia to facilitate Cambodia's first Genocide National Teacher Training Program in Phnom Penh.
-Miriam received a B.S. in Politics from Brandeis University and M.S.
+Miriam received a B.S. in Politics from Brandeis University and an M.S.
 TESL from SUNY Albany.

 “Teachers cannot be expected to teach what they haven't learned themselves.
 Teachers need high-quality training, a curriculum they can easily integrate, and ongoing support.
 Teachers are vital to our mission.” - Miriam Morgenstern